Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 \subsection{Conductance-based ionic model and coupling conditions}

 The electrophysiological model presented is a modified version of the classical Barreto–Cressman model \cite{cressman2009_BC1}, including astrocytic potassium clearance and potassium diffusion, as clarified in \cite{CALVETTI2018}, and also considering calcium dynamics.
-In order to enable coupling with the metabolic model, the electrophysiology model reads:
+In order to enable the coupling with the metabolic model, the electrophysiology model reads:

-where $\mathrm{u}$ is the transmembrane potential, $\alpha \ \text{and}\ \beta$ are the voltage-dependent expressions of the gating variables, and the ionic currents, which are a modified version of the ones proposed in Hodgkin-Huxley model \cite{hodgkin1990_HH}, are defined as in Equations \ref{eq:ionic_BC}.
+where $\alpha \ \text{and}\ \beta$ are the voltage-dependent expressions of the gating variables, and the ionic currents, which are a modified version of the ones proposed in Hodgkin-Huxley model \cite{hodgkin1990_HH}, are defined as in Equations \eqref{eq:ionic_BC} and \eqref{eq:ionic_BC_2} .